urban-plumber/urban-plumber.github.io/AU-Preston/plots/TEB-READING/index.md

 ### out of range: baseline

  - TEB-READING SWup min value of -92.3008 is less than expected 0.0 [W/m2]
- - TEB-READING RoofSurfT max value of 348.9096 is greater than expected 343.0 [K]
- - TEB-READING alb min value of -0.9931 is less than expected 0.0 [1]
+ - TEB-READING alb min value of -0.8127 is less than expected 0.0 [1]

 ### out of range: detailed

  - TEB-READING SWup min value of -81.1769 is less than expected 0.0 [W/m2]
- - TEB-READING alb min value of -0.9993 is less than expected 0.0 [1]
+ - TEB-READING alb min value of -0.7382 is less than expected 0.0 [1]

 [Link to variable definitions](../modelattrs/variable_definitions.md)